Child Care Center and School Age Program Regulations for Licensure

 (1)Are eighteen (18) years of age or older;

-(2)Must be cleared and approved in accordance with the Department's policies on Criminal Records Checks and Clearance of Agency Activity checks;
+(2)Must be cleared and approved in accordance with the Department's policies on Comprehensive Background Checks.

-(3)Undergo orientation to program policies and procedures and the volunteer assignment.
+(3)Must undergo orientation to program policies and procedures and the volunteer assignment and maintain written proof in file.

-(4)Are never left alone with or responsible for the supervision of children; except when used as part of the precautionary staff/child ratio.
+(4)Are never left alone with or responsible for the supervision of children

 (1)Are at least sixteen (16) years old;